If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Though New England homes can be pricey, there are a number of places in Massachusetts where you can find affordable housing.
 Here are five in particular worth looking at.

 Home to renowned universities like Harvard and MIT, Cambridge's economy largely revolves around academia and education.
 And since it's very much a college town, it's loaded with restaurants, bars, and coffee shops.
-The median home value in Cambridge is $719,300, clearly quite high compared to the median home value statewide.
+The median home value in Cambridge is $768,300, which is quite high compared to the median home value statewide.
 But property taxes in Middlesex County, where Cambridge is located, are right in line with the state's average -- 1.04%.

-One of the East Coast's busiest cities, Boston is loaded with restaurants, bars, shops, and job opportunities, which explains why young professionals flock there.
-The median home value in Boston is $487,300, while the average property tax rate in Suffolk County, where Boston is located, is 0.78% of a home's assessed value.
+One of the East Coast's busiest cities, Boston is full of restaurants, bars, shops, and job opportunities, which explains why young professionals flock there.
+The median home value in Boston is $532,700, while the average property tax rate in Suffolk County, where Boston is located, is 0.78% of a home's assessed value.
 That's lower than the average property tax rate statewide.

 If you're eager to buy a home in Massachusetts, be sure to put yourself in the best possible position to get a competitive mortgage rate.
 That could mean raising your credit score, paying off debt to lower your debt-to-income ratio, or saving for a larger down payment.
 The lower your mortgage rate, the more affordable your home will be for many years to come.

 If you want to uncover more about the best mortgage lenders for low rates and fees, our experts have created a shortlist of the top mortgage companies.
 Some of our experts have even used these lenders themselves to cut their costs.